 Subjects are incentivized to give their true belief, so a payoff-maximizing subject would always choose the most informative information structure and update according to Bayes rule.
-However, in the IQ treatment the motive to maximize payout can conflict with the desire to protect one's own beliefs about one's (relative) ability.
+However, in the IQ treatment subjects' motive to maximize payout can conflict with the desire to protect their beliefs about their (relative) ability.
 For instance, subjects may forego the expected payoff in order to not impair their belief that they have high intelligence.
 If that is the case, we expect a treatment difference in information structure selection and/or updating behavior depending on whether the beliefs are ego-relevant or not.
 In line with the experimental literature on motivated beliefs, we assume that further deviations from the rational benchmark are constant between the IQ and random treatments (this assumption is discussed in Section 4).